-Kauffman joined IAALS in the Spring of 2012 after having practiced for eight years with Arnold & Porter, LLP.
-Kauffman focused her practice in the areas of environmental and Indian law, as well as appellate work.
+Kauffman joined IAALS in the Spring of 2012 after having practiced with Arnold & Porter, LLP, where she worked in appellate, environmental, natural resources, and Indian law.
 She was honored in 2009 as a nominee for the Colorado Lawyers Committee Individual of the Year Award for her pro bono efforts.
 Prior to her work at Arnold & Porter, she served as a law clerk for the Honorable Judge Paul J. Kelly, Jr., of the United States Court of Appeals for the Tenth Circuit.

 Memberships & Affiliations